How to Do Restaurant Marketing: Strategies for Growth and Success

 • How long do they spend in your restaurant?

-Your POS or online ordering system likely collects customer data you can pull from to make this easy.
+Your POS system or online ordering system likely collects customer data you can pull from to make this easy.
 Validate your findings with your restaurant manager and servers that see guests day-to-day.

 Document